cas1m1r/MythMachina/README.md

 # MythMachina
-Building off of prior projects, this is a multimodal approach to using recursive LLM prompting to generate evolving stories accompanied with visuals.
+This is a multimodal approach story generation using recursive LLM prompting accompanied with visuals.
+Characters can be configured or selected randomly, and their choices and group dynamics tend to allow the same simple story seeds to evolve in new ways respectively.

 ##  Example Stories Generated